 Think of it like a coffee filter.
 If you use the same filter over and over again, and never empty the beans, eventually the filter and hot water will no longer be able to remove the caffeine from the grounds and you’ll be left with a pile of highly potent brown muck.
 But think too what that does to the filter – eventually, it gets too heavy and can’t support the grounds; it breaks down.

 This is what happens with your liver.
 When it does that, the drugs’ effects become more potent like the coffee grounds, and can cause issues with cognitive functioning, potentially leading to dementia.

-Many of the prescription drugs that are in the anti-cholinergic class – like anti-depressants – treat conditions that can also be treated by cannabis.
+Many of the prescription pharmaceuticals that are in the anti cholinergic and anti dementia class – like anti-depressants – treat conditions that can also be treated by cannabis.
 So far, research has only found positive mental benefit from taking cannabis medicine – including improved cognitive functioning.

 Furthermore, cannabis can help relax the moods of, and increase focus for, those struggling with dementia.
 As mentioned, dementia is stressful for those suffering from it.
 It causes confusion and dramatic mood switches.
 Cannabis can help level out moods and will definitely help with sleep.

 Cannabis can also helps repair damage to the liver, which can in turn, help the body better metabolize prescriptions.

 If you’re struggling with dementia, you do have options.
 Treatment for this condition is still sparse, but cannabis can help you.
 Talk to your doctor about this option for treatment, and don’t give up hope for help.